Class-incremental learning: survey and performance evaluation on image classification: Class-incremental learning

 \subsection{Scope of our experimental evaluation}

 The literature on IL is vast and growing, and several definitions and interpretations of \mbox{class-IL} have been proposed in recent years~\cite{delange2021continual, rebuffi2017icarl, schwarz2018progress, vandeven2019three}.
 In order to narrow the scope of this survey to a broad group of usefully comparable methods, we consider \mbox{class-IL} methods that are: \begin{enumerate} \item \textbf{Task-agnostic in evaluation}: incremental learners able to predict classes from all previously learned tasks without recourse to a task oracle at inference providing a subset of possible classes. \item \textbf{Offline}: methods in which data is presented in \emph{training sessions} whose data is \textit{i.i.d} and can be processed multiple times before moving on to the next task. \item \textbf{Fixed network architecture}: methods using a fixed architecture for all tasks, without adding significant amount of parameters to the architecture for new tasks. \item \textbf{Tabula rasa}: incremental learners trained from scratch which do not require pretraining on large labeled datasets.
-This property eliminates potential biases introduced by the class distributions seen during pretraining and any exploits derivable from that knowledge. \item \textbf{Mature}: methods applicable to complex image classification problems. \end{enumerate} Property 1 distinguishes class-incremental from task-incremental learning, while properties 2--5 are characteristics that we use to select methods for our evaluation.
+This property eliminates potential biases introduced by the class distributions seen during pretraining and any exploits derivable from that knowledge. \item \textbf{Mature}: methods applicable to complex image classification problems. \end{enumerate} Property 1 distinguishes class-IL from task-IL~\cite{delange2021continual}.
+Properties 2--5 are characteristics that we use to select methods for our evaluation: property 2 excludes online methods~\cite{lopez2017gradient,mai2021online}, property 3 excludes growing architectures~\cite{rusu2016progressive, rajasegaran2019random}, property 4 excludes methods that require a pretrained network~\cite{hayes2020remind, mallya2018packnet}, and property 5 excludes methods that are not yet scalable to larger datasets~\cite{shin2017continual,nguyen2018variational}.

 Finally, we consider one additional (optional) property: \begin{enumerate} \item \textbf{Exemplar-free}: methods not requiring storage of image data from previous tasks.
 This is an important characteristic of methods which should be privacy-preserving. \end{enumerate} Methods not requiring any data storage are seeing increased attention in a world where data privacy and security are fundamental for many users and are under increased legislative control.